Bridge Housing

 LAND ACKNOWLEDGEMENT

 We recognize we are gathered, in collaboration and with joint purpose, on Treaty 6 territory.
-This territory is the home and gathering place for diverse Indigenous peoples.
-The Cree, Blackfoot, Métis, Nakota Sioux, Iroquois, Dene, Inuit, and many others.
-We know the importance of the Treaty and our responsibility to these communities and that only in partnership can we create the social change necessary to end homelessness.
-It is vital that we meaningfully engage and partner with Indigenous people and communities in this work.
-It is important to recognize and address the conditions brought forth by colonialism.
-Displacement from traditional homelands, systemic racism, residential schools, the Sixties Scoop, and the ongoing overrepresentation of Indigenous people in child welfare, correctional systems, and homelessness are responsibilities we all share.
+This territory is the traditional home and gathering place for diverse Indigenous Peoples.
+The nêhiyaw (Cree), Niitsitapi (Blackfoot), Dene, Haudenosaunee (Iroquois), Anishinaabe (Saulteaux/Ojibwe), Nakota Isga (Nakota Sioux), Inuit, and Métis, among many others cared for this land since time immemorial and continue to steward it today.
+As visitors in this territory, we honour the importance of the Treaty and our responsibility to these communities.
+Only in partnership can we create the changes necessary to end homelessness.
+It is vital we meaningfully engage and partner with Indigenous People and communities in this work while recognizing and addressing the conditions brought forth by colonialism.
+Displacement from traditional homelands, systemic racism, residential schools, the Sixties Scoop, and the ongoing overrepresentation of Indigenous People in child welfare, correctional systems, and homelessness are responsibilities we all share.